Susan’s primary research areas seek to answer some of the biggest questions facing the three stages of the human brain’s lifespan:

 - The Young Mind: The impact of screen technologies. - What effect are technologies such as computer games, the Internet and social media having on the brain?
 Is Mind Change the new Climate Change?

-- The Living Mind: How we generate consciousness. - How does the brain generate consciousness?
+- The Subjective Mind: How we generate consciousness. - How does the brain generate consciousness?
 How do we create our unique sense of self

 - Research Papers - Browse a list of Susan's most recent scientific research papers.

 - Women in Science - As one of the world’s most prominent female scientists and the first woman to give the Royal Institution Christmas Lectures, Susan is all too familiar with the challenges facing women in science.
 Learn about Susan's work championing the cause for women in science.